MercersKitchen/Introductory-Computer-Science/README.md

 # Introductory Computer Science - Computer Science 10, Including Advanced Placement
 Mercer's Kitchen Outline and Progressions, Hyperlinks to Projects and Exercises

+---

+Skip to Progressions, <a href="https://github.com/MercersKitchen/Introductory-Computer-Science#progressions-of-learning">Click Here</a>

+---

 **Purpose of this Course**
 - Physical Computing and Android Devices: Write and Prototype Programs to Android Devices to control permissions and flow of personal data
 - Introduction to App Development, Google Play, Android Studio, and other advanced Development Tools